hllhll/HomeAssistant-ekon-local/README.md

 Built as a result of research into the Ekon apps and device communication with the server

 ## Features
-- Currently, only supports ONE CONCURRENT DEVICE
+- Currently, only supports one concurrent device
 - Local control of your HVAC, even without internet
 - No flashing/burning of the device needed
 - The device will communicate with a server that would setup on you're HA installation
-- (Expirimental) Auto-configuration of the device to communicate with the HA server
+- Auto-configuration of the device to communicate with the HA server
-- Optioanl - keep using your cloud-based app! :D - See configuration
+- Optional - keep using your cloud-based app! :D - See configuration

 ## How it works
 ekon-local integration would run a UDP server on your HA host.
 You would have to configure